realworldocaml/book/book/objects/README.md

 # Objects

 ::: {text-align=right}
-*This chapter was written by Leo White and Jeremy Yallop.*
+*This chapter was written by Leo White and Jason Hickey.*
 :::

 We've already seen several tools that OCaml provides for organizing programs,